 Kajita comments that this seems to be a lot of work, but Nasu says that while he is the busiest he has ever been, he is still mainly a writer, meaning that what he is doing is not much different from before.
 Kajita asks if it is true that Nasu also handles craft essence flavour text, and Nasu says that whlie he did rewrite flavour text in the first year, he started to not have enough time to do so from part 1.5 and on, and has been mostly leaving it to Delight Works since then.
 That being said, craft essences that are connected to popular servants such as Gilgamesh, and bond craft essences have their flavour texts handled by the servants’ writers.
 Nasu says that bond craft essences are essentially periods to their servants, and that he tells the writers to do their best as the lines in them are the last for the servants.
 Nasu also checks all visual elements (characters, illustrations, art materials regarding the world setting), but ordering character designs is left to Takeuchi.

-Kajita next asks if it is true that it takes half a year to make a single servant, and Nasu says that it does take half a year to complete a single servant.
+Kajita next asks if it is true that it takes half a year to make a single servant, and Nasu says that it does take half a year to complete one.
 The writer in charge takes 1-2 weeks to create the setting info, and the illustrator takes 1-2 months to handle the art.
 Once the illustrations are completed the action storyboards are created and sent to Delight Works, and creating the animation takes 4-5 months.
 Voice acting is recording in the meantime.
 This takes roughly half a year altogether.
 This can be problematic in cases where multiple new servants are to be implemented at the same time, and in the case of 2018’s summer event, where 7 new servants and 3 new servant costumes were implemented, work started in December 2017 where they finished creating the setting info and sent it to the illustrators.
 The art was done by January/February, and all of the remaining time up till August was spent on creating the battle animations.